aws/aws-sdk-js-v3/packages/s3-presigned-post/README.md

 ### Post File using FormData in Node.js

-You can use Node.js `request` module to post a file as bellow:
+In Node.js, use `form-data` package to post a file:

 ```typescript
 const { createReadStream } = require("fs");